 That meant Italy.
 “I was homesick. …eighteen, not knowing the language, being there by myself.”
 Culture shock rattled his home-grown small town mindset.
 Different walks of life evoked curiosity and adrenaline.
 “I was making money but I didn’t think I wanted to keep at it.
 That’s why I chose to go back to school for a semester.”

-Like most of us at that age, he didn’t know what he wanted to do, but experience allowed him to choose where he wanted to model.
+Like most of us at that age, he didn’t know what he wanted to do, but experience allowed him to choose where he wanted to be a male model.
 He knew Ford ran part of their agency six short hours north in Chicago.
 Consistent gigs cleared room for Logan to grow.
 “It was different.
 It wasn’t editorial, it wasn’t high-fashion.
 It was catalogue stuff.
 I caught my stride.”
 In Chicago, he never had to gfight for big-exposure jobs.
 Macy’s, Myers and Mervin hired him for department-store modeling, providing a routine of easier shoots.

 “I was living in Chicago—the biggest city I had lived in—and I loved it.
 I fell in love with modeling. …Chicago was doable.
 All my friends were in college and I felt like I was missing out on this college experience.
 They were meeting people and growing up and I kind of was envious.
 But in Chicago I was able to drive down to St. Louis and visit friends if I needed to, I was able to come back to Salem on the weekends and enjoy my mother’s home-cooked meals.”